 I generated a range of prototype designs for infill structures that could be tuned to provide a range of mechanical behavior, and modified a 3D printer to extrude soft filament, enabling rapid prototyping of a variety of soft structures.

-In addition, I provided the mathematical mode that defined the behavior of the CAD editor.
+In addition, I provided the mathematical model that defined some of the behavior of the CAD editor.

 I designed tests and fixturing to characterize the mechanical behavior of prototypes using an Instron mechanical tester.
 I used the resulting data to build first order models to drive simulation.